Family Travel to the French Riviera

 Facts About the PACA Region

-The Provence-Alpes-Côtes d'Azur region is located in the south-eastern corner of France.
+The Provence-Alpes-Côtes d'Azur Region is located in the south-eastern corner of France.
 It is bordered by Italy to the east, the Mediterranean Sea to the south, the Occitanie Region to the west, and the Auvergne-Rhône-Alpes Region to the west and north.
 It is divided into six administrative departments and the Sovereign Principality of Monaco is encapsulated within its borders.
 Outside of the city of Paris, this region receives the country’s most tourists on an annual basis.

 Water is one of its most distinctive geographical features.
 You’ll find 833km of Mediterranean coastline in the region, but it is also crossed by the mighty Rhône River and contains many lakes.
 All this coastline provides more than 400 beaches, ranging from wild terrain, those with upscale services and amenities, and some that have earned the Blue Flag label designation for environmental quality.
 (There are even naturist beaches where clothing is optional!)